-Hema Rajagopalan is a Bharata Natyam dancer, teacher and choreographer of international reputation.
-She is the founder and artistic director of Natya Dance Theatre, a professional touring company and school that has specialized in Bharata Natyam for more than 35 years.
+Hema Rajagopalan is a Bharata Natyam dancer, teacher and choreographer of international reputation with more than fifty years of experience.
+She is the founder and artistic director of Natya Dance Theatre, a professional touring company and school that has specialized in Bharata Natyam since 1974.
 Her innovative work preserves Bharata Natyam in its full integrity, developing the art form in new directions and bringing it to diverse audiences all over the world.

 Hema has performed as a soloist at prestigious venues throughout the world, receiving critical acclaim.
 As a choreographer she has created numerous short works and over thirty evening-length productions.
 Her gurus are some of the foremost figures in Bharata Natyam - Padma Shri K. N. Dandayudapani Pillai and Padma Bhushan Kalanidhi Narayanan, one of the world's greatest exponents of Abhinaya, the art of conveying emotion in a stylized manner by means of the hands, the body and facial expressions.